Wall Street nearly flat on lackluster earnings

 The Dow was lower after McDonald's Corp (MCD.N) fell following a weak fourth-quarter outlook.
 A rally in Apple Inc (AAPL.O) shares after a brokerage ratings upgrade helped the Nasdaq.

-Advancers and decliners were about evenly split on the New York Stock exchange.
+Advancers and decliners were about evenly split on the New York Stock exchange declined.

 Though only a small percentage of S&P 500 stocks have reported earnings thus far, the season has been mixed, with revenue growth especially a concern.
 Still, profits have largely risen and many bellwether companies have topped expectations.